It’s important that all your ingredients be room temperature when making the cookie dough.

 - 3 Tablespoons Ground cinnamon

-1 Preheat your oven to 350°F. Cream the butter until it's soft, smooth and light.
+1 Preheat your oven to 350°F. Beat the butter until it's soft, smooth and light.

-2 Add both of the sugars to the creamed butter and mix until they are fully incorporated, and lighter in color.
+2 Add sugars, salt: Add both of the sugars to the beaten butter and mix until they are fully incorporated, and lighter in color.
 Add salt.

-3 Stirring vigorously, add the egg to the mixture and beat until the batter looks uniform.
+3 Add egg: Stirring vigorously, add the egg to the mixture and beat until the batter looks uniform.

-4 Sift the flour, cornstarch and baking soda, and fold, in three additions, into a large bowl to create cookie dough.
+4 Fold flour mixture into wet: Sift the flour, cornstarch and baking soda, and fold, in three additions, into the butter egg mixture to create the cookie dough.

 5 Form balls of dough with a soup spoon and plop them in cinnamon sugar, swirling to coat.

-6 On a buttered or parchment lined cookie sheet, place the dough balls 3 inches apart.
+6 Flatten dough balls on lined cookie sheet: On a buttered or parchment lined cookie sheet, place the dough balls 3 inches apart.
 Flatten the dough slightly and sprinkle about half a tablespoons worth of cinnamon sugar on the flattened surface.

-7 Set the first timer for 7 minutes.
+7 Bake: Put into the 350°F oven.
+Set the first timer for 7 minutes.
 Turn the pan around and set a second timer for 7 minutes.
 If you are using a buttered pan they might be done at this point, or need another minute.
 If you’re using parchment, cookies will take 2-3 minutes more.
 You are looking for golden edges and a blonde middle.

 8 Cool: Cool on a baking sheet and eat as soon as possible.
 Snickerdoodles will keep in an airtight container, at room temperature for 3 days, but they are best eaten the day they’re made.